john-ml/terminal-discord/help.md

 `server s c`: View a channel in a server where channel name contains `c` and server name contains `s`.
 If not specified, `c` is the empty string

+`tab-server s c`: Like `server`, but open the channel in a new tab

 `direct-message s`: Open DMs between you and a user whose name contains `s`

+`tab-message s`: Like `direct-message`, but open the channel in a new tab

 `pwd`: Print your current location (usually `/<server>/<channel>`)